readyplayerme/UnrealExamples/Content/ReadyPlayerMe/WebBrowser/README.md

-# UE Avatar Creator Integration Example
+# Avatar Creator Integration Example

 Example uses the Unreal Engine Web Browser module (and Web Browser Widget) to embed the Ready Player Me Avatar Creator inside an application to create a seamless integration.